ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_kurtosis_m_sd (const double data[], size_t stride, size_t n, double mean, double sd)

-   This function computes the kurtosis of the dataset *data* using the given values of the mean *mean* and standard deviation *sd*,
+   This function computes the kurtosis of the dataset :data:`data` using the given values of the mean :data:`mean` and standard deviation :data:`sd`,

    .. only:: not texinfo